Watso196/generate-pbis/README.md

 ```

 2. You will be prompted to enter your ADO Personal Access Token (PAT).
 3. You'll be prompted to enter the path to your downloaded Excel file.
-Make sure the path is valid; you will have up to three attempts.
+Make sure the path is valid; you will have up to three attempts before the script closes.
 4. Upon successful creation of PBIs, you will see confirmation messages with the corresponding PBI IDs and PBI URLs.
 5. The script will also write the PBI URLs into the downloaded Excel file you pointed it to.
-You can then either upload the newly updated Excel file (just make sure it has an appropriate name), or copy the generated Remediation PBI column data into your online Excel file.
+You should copy the generated Remediation PBI column data into your online Excel file.

 ## Important Notes

 - Ensure that your Excel file is properly structured, using the latest version of the accessibility audit report.
 Otherwise, this script will likely fail to find important information.
 - Review the Azure DevOps API documentation for any updates or changes regarding work item creation.
-- If you encounter any failures with this script, please reach out to Kalib Watson with a description of your issue and your attempted resolution methods.
+- If you encounter any failures with this script, please reach out to Kalib Watson or another Accessibility team member with a description of your issue and your attempted resolution methods.